duanegoodner/smallsh/README.md

 # smallsh

-*A lightweight Linux shell implemented in C, mimicking essential features of Bash and Zsh.*
+*A lightweight Linux shell written in C, with built-in job control, redirection, and signal handling.*

----

 ## About